centomila/BitwigBuddy-Documentation/README.md

 npm run docs:dev
 ```

-The site will be available at http://localhost:5173
+The site will be available at [http://localhost:5173](http://localhost:5173) (for local development only).
+Replace this with your production URL when deploying.

 ## Building